Farama-Foundation/PettingZoo/README.md

 `step(action, observe=True)` takes the action of the agent in the environment, automatically switches control to the next agent in `env.agent_order`, and returns the observation for the next agent (as it's what the policy will next need).
 Setting `observe=False` disables computing and returning the observation.

-## Advanced Environment API
+## Additional Environment API

-When working in multi-agent learning, there are many fantastically weird cases.
+PettingZoo models games as AEC games, and thus can support any game multi-agent RL can consider, allowing for fantastically weird cases.
 Because of this, our API includes lower level functions and attributes that you probably won't need, but are very important when you do.
-Their functionality is also needed to implement by the high level functions above, so implementing them is just a matter of code factoring.
+Their functionality is also needed by the high level functions above though, so implementing them is just a matter of code factoring.

 `agents`: A list of the names of all current agents, typically integers.
 These may be changed as an environment progresses (i.e. agents can be added or removed).